CSS Masonry (alt proposal)

 Masonry containers are filled by placing each masonry item in whichever masonry track is currently the least filled.
 When multiple tracks are tied for least-filled, placing the items in order looks good.
 But if tracks are only very slightly different heights, it can look strange to have them not fill in order, as the height differences aren’t perceived as meaningfully different.

-masonry-fill specifies what the threshold is for considering tracks to be "the same height" (causing them to fill in order), and what direction they fill in when their heights are tied in this way.
+masonry-slack specifies what the threshold is for considering tracks to be "the same height", causing them to fill in order.

 <length>